 William Sperry Beinecke, the eldest son of Frederick, served the company until 1980.
 An ardent advocate for business support of charitable and educational institutions, he guided the creation of the foundation that is now The Sperry Fund.
 In 1971, at his request, the Sperry and Hutchinson board established the Beinecke Scholarship Program in memory of Edwin, Frederick, and Walter Beinecke.

 Since 1975, The Beinecke Scholarship Program has provided substantial scholarships for the graduate education of young men and women of exceptional promise.
 The program seeks to encourage and enable highly motivated students to pursue graduate study in the arts, humanities and social sciences.
-Selection is made from among 120 schools invited to nominate one student each for this prestigious award; 20 scholarships are awarded annually.
-Each Scholar receives a total of $34,000.00 in support of her graduate education.
-The initial payment is awarded directly to the student prior to entering graduate school, and is intended to offset the costs associated with the graduate application process and travel related to the start of graduate school.
+Selection is made from among 125 schools invited to nominate one student each for this prestigious award; 20 scholarships are awarded annually.
+Each Scholar receives a total of $34,000.00 in support of their graduate education.
+An initial payment of $4,000 is awarded directly to the student prior to entering graduate school, and is intended to offset the costs associated with the graduate application process and travel related to the start of graduate school.
 While in graduate school, scholars receive an additional $30,000.00 in support.
 These funds supplement support provided by the graduate school, and may be spread out over up to five years or be received at a maximum of $15,000.00 for two years.
 Scholars may defer the award for one year, but are normally expected to enter graduate school and begin receipt of the Beinecke funding in the following year.
 See the Scholarship Conditions on the Beinecke website for more details.

 Applicants must have/be: